geod/w4156-lecture-code/README.md

 ##### Installing Pycharm:
 - You will first need to create a JetBrains account using your Columbia/Barnard .edu emails to gain student licenses to JetBrains products
-- Go to https://www.jetbrains.com/student/ and click "Apply ow" to gain free access to JetBrains products
+- Go to https://www.jetbrains.com/student/ and click "Apply Now" to gain free access to JetBrains products
 - Once you’ve been approved, select Pycharm from the list of products available and follow the installation guide.
 You may need to verify your license/activation code before you can have full access to these products.
 This information can be obtained from your JetBrains account once approved.

 ##### Opening project in Pycharm: